YoranFox/ICOMMHA/Tutorial.md

 ```

 ### Entity
 This is the database entity where all the values are defined that can be used by the DTO and are saved in the database.
-Since SQL is used the TypeORM module is used for defining what the columns look like.
+Since SQL is used, we use the TypeORM module for defining what the columns look like.

 A great trick is to use a getter as a new attribute to use the variables in the entity to create new data.
 See the last attribute.
 This getter can be used in the dto's.